bluekyu/render_pipeline_cpp/src/rpplugins/README.md

 In case anybody ever makes plugins for the pipeline, you would want to copy them into this folder to make them available for the render pipeline.

+For details, see README file in plugin directories.